juma-h/spotify_profile/README.md

 # Spotify Connected App

-End product of the "Build a Spotify Connected App" newline course
+- This is the end product of the "Build a Spotify Connected App" newline course
+- The  app prompts user login , iew top artists ,tracks and playlists in main page and also individually.
+- More features added slowly.

 ## Local Installation & Set Up